chrismetcalf/GOC-API-Stnd-new-structure/README.md

 * http://example.gc.ca/api/dataset?limit=25&page=3
     * For row is base 1 rows 76 through 100 should be returned

-#### Cursor
+#### 2.1.4 Cursor

 `cursor=` is an offset with a value based on the sort order of results returned.

-Use `cursor=` to reliably iterate over all results without risk of skipping or receiving duplicate rows/objects due to insertions/deletions happening at the same time.
+Use `cursor=` to reliably iterate over results without risk of skipping or receiving duplicate rows/objects due to insertions/deletions.

 The string value use with `cursor=` is returned in the metadata of each response when any rows/objects are returned.
 Typically it is a single value copied from the last row/object, and could be a date, name, internal id or any other sortable type.